Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you’re particularly struggling with a lot of credit card debt.
 You can opt for a credit card balance transfer.
 This form of debt consolidation allows you to consolidate all your credit card debt by transferring your balances to a new credit card at a very low rate.

-Typically, credit card balance transfers have rates that start as low as 0% for 3 – 12 months.
-This can save you a lot of money on interest.
+Typically, credit card balance transfers have rates that start as low as 0% for 3 to 12 months.
+This can save you significant money on interest.

 Debt Management Program

 A debt management program (DMP) is a great option for those who want to lower their monthly obligations by extending their repayment time.
-With a DMP, your credit counsellor will work with your creditors to consolidate your debts and give you up to 5 years to pay it off.
-They will also work to stop any more interest and penalty charges during this time.
+With a DMP, your credit counsellor will work with your creditors to consolidate your debts and give you up to 5 years to pay them off.
+They will also work to prevent any more interest and penalty charges during this time.

 That said, keep in mind that a DMP will be reported on your credit report, which may hurt your credit.